8go/matrix-commander/README.md

 # Give it a Star
 If you like it, use it, fork it, make a Pull Request or contribute.
-Please give it a GitHub Star right now so others find it more easily. <3
+Please give it a :star: on GitHub right now so others find it more easily. :heart:

 # First Run, Set Up, Credentials File, End-to-end Encryption